Esmaeil Keyvanshokooh

 • Winner, IOE Bonder Fellowship Award in Applied Operations Research, 2017.

-• University of Michigan Rackham Pre-doctoral Fellowship Award for an outstanding Ph.D. dissertation, 2019.
+• University of Michigan Rackham Pre-doctoral Fellowship Award, 2019.

 Selected Professional Service